orelger/GUI-FOR-NFIQ/README.md

 ## About:
 This tool runs fingerprint pictures and gives us score between 1 to 5 and 0 to 100 (by NFIQ1 and nfiq2 codes of NIST).

-The app saves all the results in excel file.
+There is an option to save the results of NFIQ's in excel file

 ## Requirements:
 [For more information about how to install NBIS](https://www.nist.gov/services-resources/software/nist-biometric-image-software-nbis)